patilav/Distributed-Computing/3-message-passing/ZANIN_Connor_Orleans.md

 After reading the introduction, I am most curious about the application model that the authors expect Orleans to accomodate.
 I am curious because they mention briefly that Grains have persistent state, and each Activation of a Grain can make changes to the persistent state (Grains also have their own local state).
 I am curious about how Grains will be applied and how they will deal with consistency in real applications.

+### Programming Model

+Promises are used to coordinate asynchronous computation.
+In Orleans, a promise can be obtained in two ways:

+1. An RPC-style method call to another Grain
+2. A call to a Delegate

+Delegates are methods that are called when a promise becomes *resolved* (either success or error).

+This section also discusses the implementation for creating Grains, Grain factories, and defining Grain interfaces.
+A point to note here is the exclusion of .NET property setters from Orleans (they return void).
+However these can easily be replaced by method calls to a grain.

+Another thing they talk about is the execution model for Grains.
+Earlier, they mentioned that Grains process requests one at a time.
+They note that while this is true of Orleans (each Grain is single-threaded), there is non-determinism present due to the asynchronous nature of promises and the callbacks (Delegates) that process completed promises.
+To address this, they warn the programmer to be aware of state and to take care when Grains operate on a shared piece of state.

+### Orleans Runtime

 ## Limitations and Extensions

 ## Editorial